MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex4_message_encryption.md

 1. Confirm the warning message for customizing the template with **Y** for Yes and press **Enter**.

-1. Run the **New-TransportRule** cmdlet to create a mail flow rule, which applies the custom OME template to all messages sent from the finance team.
+1. Run the **New-TransportRule** cmdlet to create a mailflow rule, which applies the custom'template to all messages sent from the finance team.
 This process might take a few seconds to complete.

     ```powershell
     New-TransportRule -Name "Encrypt all mails from Finance team" -FromScope InOrganization -FromMemberOf "Finance Team" -ApplyRightsProtectionCustomizationTemplate "Finance Department" -ApplyRightsProtectionTemplate Encrypt